tracyvincent/prime_solo_express/README.md

 Install the Express library using `npm install express --save`.

 Set up a basic route to serve an `index.html` file on the `/` path.
 Also set up static file serving using `express.static` using a folder called "public".
-Put a client side JavaScript file named `scripts.js` in your static folder and a style sheet named `styles.css`.
-Add a script tag referencing your script your index.html file.
+Put a client side JavaScript file named `scripts.js` in your public folder and a style sheet named `styles.css`.
+Add a script tag referencing your script to your index.html file.
 Also add a link to your style sheet.

 Next, make a folder called "modules".
 Copy your three module files from the `prime_peer_nd_00` assignment into this folder and require them in your `server.js` file.